noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 2    EXPR [ (1, _1) -2 ]
 ```

-The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes a Brillig block is about to start.
+The `->` here shows the debugger paused at an ACIR opcode: `BRILLIG`, at index 1, which denotes an unconstrained code block is about to start.

-Using the `into` command at this point would result in the debugger stopping at opcode 1.0, `Mov ...`, allowing the debugger user to follow Brillig computation step by step.
+Using the `into` command at this point would result in the debugger stopping at opcode 1.0, `Mov ...`, allowing the debugger user to follow unconstrained computation step by step.

 Use [the `step` command](#step-s) instead if you want to skip to the next ACIR code directly.